HRHLALALA/next-prediction-pytorch/README.md

   </tr>
 </table>

-There are two possible bugs here we have not tested:
+There is one possible bugs here we have not tested:
 * the pytorch version of tf.gather_nd

 ## Train/Test